If you're looking to engage medical writing support, you're probably wondering “How much is this going to cost?”

 Another option is working on a fixed-price basis, which many freelancers (myself included) offer.

-From the freelancer's perspective, fixed pricing carries some risk, as it depends on their ability to accurately estimate the time required to complete a project upfront, It also requires time to prepare detailed quotes and they will need to monitor the project scope closely to ensure everything stays within the original agreement.
+From the freelancer's side, fixed pricing carries some risk, as it depends on their ability to accurately estimate the time required to complete a project upfront, It also requires time to prepare detailed quotes and they will need to monitor the project scope closely to ensure everything stays within the original agreement.

 Transparency in pricing